sumandeb/SingleCell/README.md

      **The DNA polymerase molecules are very stable and get reused in each cycle of the PCR.
 Polymerases can fall off — this can happen at random due to the thermal motion of the molecules; you could think of the polymerase as someone riding a bucking horse — sometimes they get thrown off.
 Damaged DNA can also cause a polymerase to stall, which increases the chance of it falling off.By the way, replinishing DNA polymerase in each cycle will be expensive**

      **The fact that the primer concentration is much higher than DNA concentration, so statistically a primer is much more likely to bind to the DNA strand than a complementary strand.**

+     **In PCR, what happens to the DNA before the forward primer and beyond the reverse primer i.e. outside the region of interest?**